 I can honestly tell you, that the main reason I fail to keep to an everyday routine is because it bores me.
 I get bored by doing the same thing everyday, so sitting down to do writing, then math, then blah, blah, blah gives me the blahs.

-I need to shake things up, get out the house, get away from the table or computer.
+I need to shake things up, get out of the house, get away from the table or computer.

-Then I remember that I am teaching my kids to be real people, in a real world, in a real environment where things aren’t always routine.
+Then I remember that I am teaching my kids to be real people, in a real-world, in a real environment where things aren’t always routine.
 I want them to be flexible and go with the flow and not panic when things aren’t going directly as planned.
 Which is the way we tend to live our life.
 I am teaching them to not be so stuck to a routine that they freak out when things go wrong.

 Are you a strict to the routine person, or more like me, wanna have one, but just can’t do it?